dashbitco/broadway_bike_sharing_rabbitmq_example/examples/bike_sharing/README.md

 AMQP.Connection.close(connection)
 ```

-You can test with a sample set of data by running the script "publish_sample_events":
+You can test with a sample set of data by running the script "priv/publish_sample_events.exs":

     mix run --no-halt priv/publish_sample_events.exs

+#### Running with Docker Compose

+If you don't want to install PostgreSQL or you don't want to run RabbitMQ by hand, you can try
+to run this project using Docker compose.

+Just run: `docker-compose up`
+It will take a while in the first time.
+You need to run `docker-compose build` everytime you
+change a file in the project.

+## Conclusion

+You can play with the options and the pipeline by editing the `lib/bike_sharing.ex` file.
+In the real world we need to analyse and tweak Broadway options for maximum performance.

 That is it!
 You can find more details and configuration at [Broadway RabbitMQ documentation](https://hexdocs.pm/broadway_rabbitmq/).
 Happy hacking!